 UNITARIAN UNIVERSALIST SOCIAL JUSTICE WORK

-Louisville is fortunate to be the home of THREE Unitarian Universalist congregations — Clifton Universalist Unitarian Church, First Unitarian Church, and Thomas Jefferson Unitarian Church.
+Louisville is fortunate to be the home of THREE Unitarian Universalist congregations — Clifton Universalist Unitarian Church, First Unitarian Church, and All Peoples Unitarian Church (formerly Thomas Jefferson).
 The social justice committees of the three congregations have individually and together endeavored to amplify our justice work.

 ANNUAL UUA GENERAL ASSEMBLY